McGee Surname Meaning, History & Origin

-McGee Surname Genealogy
+McGee Surname Meaning

 The Gaelic elements mag, a rendering of mac (or “son of”), and the personal name aodh, meaning “fire,” gave rise to the surnames McGhee, McGee and Magee in Scotland and Ireland.

 McGee Surname Resources on

 - The McGhee Family